ForbesLindesay/typescript-for-react-developers/README.md

 ![expected output](example.png)

 If you haven't already, I also recommend installing the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+I recommend you don't look through the exercises or answers in advance, and come to the workshop ready to learn.

-I look forward to seeing you at the workshop in Alicante
+I look forward to seeing you at the workshop in Alicante.